2000-P Jefferson Nickel

 denomination that was struck with two obverse dies (two-headed).
 It stands alone as a major U.S. numismatic rarity and proves that a U.S. two-headed coin exists!

-There are three known U.S. regular issued coins struck with two reverse dies.
+There are four known U.S. regular issued coins struck with two reverse dies.
 Fred Weinberg sold a two-tailed Washington Quarter for $75,000 and a two-tailed Roosevelt Dime for $45,000.
 The third known two-tailed was a Washington Quarter that sold in a Heritage Auction for $41,975.
 Another two-tailed Washington Quarter was recently certified by PCGS.